-This can be configured in a client's JNDI context environment, e.g. jndi.properties , like this:
+This can be configured in a client's JNDI context environment, e.g. jndi.properties, like this:

-java.naming.factory.initial=org.apache.activemq.artemis.jndi.ActiveMQInitialContextFactory connection.ConnectionFactory=tcp://localhost:61616?preAcknowledge=true to the statement of the state
+java.naming.factory.initial = org.apache.activemq.artemis.jndi.ActiveMQInitialContextFactory connection.ConnectionFactory = tcp://localhost:61616?preAcknowledge = true

-Alternatively, to use pre-acknowledgement mode using the JMS API, create a JMS Session with the ActiveMQSession.PRE_ACKNOWLEDGE CONStant.
+Alternatively, to use pre-acknowledgement mode using the JMS API, create a JMS Session with the ActiveMQSession.PRE\ACKNOWLEDGE CONStant.

-// messages will be acknowledge on the server before being delivered to the client Session session = connection.createSession(false, ActiveMQJMSConstants.PRE_ACKNOWLEDGE);
+// messages will be acknowledge on the server \before\ being delivered to the client Session session = connection.createSession(false, ActiveMQJMSConstants.PRE\ACKNOWLEDGE);

-Or you can set pre-acknowledge directly on the ActiveMQconnectionFactory instance using the setter method.
+Or you can set pre-acknowledge directly on the ActiveMoconnectionFactory instance using the setter method.

-To use pre-acknowledgement mode using the core API you can set it directly on the ClientSessionFactory instance using the setter method.
+To use pre-acknowledgement mode using the core API you can set it directly on the clientsessionFactory instance using the setter method.